YOUR GUIDE TO:

 Join the Claim is not a law firm.
 This information is for general guidance only and does not constitute legal advice.
+While every effort has been made to ensure the information is accurate, regulations, details, and legal proceedings may change.

 An introduction to Authorised Push Payment (APP) fraud